Yandex Cloud

 If you want to restrict access to resource content with secure tokens, use the following parameters:

-• --enable-ip-url-signing: Optional parameter that restricts access to a CDN resource based on IP.
-A trusted IP address is specified as a parameter outside a CDN resource when generating an MD5 hash for a signed link.
-If the parameter is not set, file access will be allowed from any IP.
+• --enable-ip-url-signing: Optional parameter that restricts access to the CDN resource by IP address.
+The trusted IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a pre-signed URL.
+If the parameter is not set, file access will be allowed from any IP address.

 See also Setting up access via a secure token.